maylay/postActiv/README.md

 follow each other.
 It enables a distributed social network spread all across the Web.

-postActive is derived from GNU Social, and GNU Social was originally developed as "StatusNet" by StatusNet, Inc. with Evan Prodromou as lead developer.
+postActiv is derived from GNU Social, and GNU Social was originally developed as "StatusNet" by StatusNet, Inc. with Evan Prodromou as lead developer.
 It is forked form commit bd306bdb9fb43e80f9092784602a9508a7d52031 in the Nightly branch of GNU Social, available here: